-A.1 In magistrates' courts, advocates appear without robes or wigs.
+- A.1 In magistrates' courts, advocates appear without robes or wigs.
 In all other courts, Queen's Counsel wear a short wig and a silk (or stuff) gown over a court coat with bands, junior counsel wear a short wig and stuff gown with bands.
-Solicitors and other advocates authorised under the Courts and Legal Services Act 1990 wear a black

-A.2 High Court Judges hearing criminal cases may wear the winter criminal robe year-round.
+Solicitors and other advocates authorised under the Courts and Legal Services Act 1990 wear a black solicitor's gown with bands; they may wear short wigs in circumstances where they would be worn by Queen's Counsel or junior counsel. - A.2 High Court Judges hearing criminal cases may wear the winter criminal robe year-round.
 However, scarlet summer robes may be worn.

-CPD XII General application B: MODES OF ADDRESS AND TITLES OF JUDGES AND MAGISTRATES Modes of Address
+B Modes of address and titles of judges and magistrates CPD XII General application B: MODES OF ADDRESS AND TITLES OF JUDGES AND MAGISTRATES

+Modes of Address